-Borgers USA Corp., a division of the parent company, had some tall orders.
-As a company that produces textile automotive products like trim, carpet and insulation for commercial and passenger vehicles, Borgers USA had to find a community with workers skilled enough to keep pace with the demanding production process of its customers.
-They also needed employees who could come to the job highly trained, trained with experience working on complex machinery.
-Norwalk satisfied both requirements.
+Borgers USA Corp., a division of the parent company, had some tall orders: As a company that produces NVH (noise, vibration and harness) materials such as trim, carpet and insulation for commercial and passenger vehicles, Borgers USA had to find a community with workers who had the skills to keep pace with the demanding production process for its customers.
+They also needed employees who could come to the job highly trained with experience working on complex machinery.

-Once Borgers USA narrowed its choices to two communities, the final decision came down to which one could meet their aggressive timing requirements the best.
-In the end, the city of Norwalk offered everything that Borgers USA needed.
-From the people, to a site that was ready to build on in a very short timeline, all the right ingredients were there for Borgers USA to be able to put Norwalk on the top of their list.
+Once Borgers USA narrowed its choices to two communities, the final decision came down to which one could meet its aggressive timing requirements.
+In the end, the city of Norwalk, Ohio, offered everything that Borgers USA needed.
+From the workforce, to a site that was ready to build on in a very short timeline, Ohio had the right elements for Borgers USA to be able to put Norwalk on the top of its list.

-“It was the whole community that was the real difference,” said Borgers when the announcement was made that Borgers USA selected Norwalk.
+“It was the whole community that was the real difference,” said Borgers when the announcement was made.
 “Norwalk is a great location regarding logistics as it relates to our Midwest customers, and the labor force is exceptional and highly motivated.
-In addition to that, we feel that there is a great emotional fit between the people in Norwalk and the values and characteristics of our family business.”
+In addition, we feel that there is a great emotional fit between the people in Norwalk and the values and characteristics of our family business.”

 Borgers USA invested $60 million in the Norwalk facility, which began operations in 2015.

 Norwalk Becomes the Paradigm